 Switchover in a matter of milliseconds

 A critical characteristic of a redundant system is its switchover time.
 This time determines how long a system "flies blind" when switching to the backup processor – and whether this transition is acceptable given the nature of the system.
 With B&R's solution, however, this is no longer an issue.
-How can that be?
-The B&R X20 System provides a switchover time of 1 to 2 task classes on the I/O bus, which equates to only a few milliseconds.
+The reason: The B&R X20 System provides a switchover time of 2 cycles on the I/O bus, which equates to only a few milliseconds.

 Compared to values in the range of hundreds of milliseconds seen in other solutions, this puts B&R in a league of its own.
 The result is a quick and smooth processing transition with no expensive downtime.

 The fast switchover between the main and backup processors also has the convenient side-effect of hot-plug functionality – the faulty unit can be quickly replaced without interrupting operation.
 Since new stations are automatically synchronized during operation, replacements can be made by personnel with minimal training and without affecting productivity.

 "There are only a few rules regarding system architecture that need to be kept in mind in order to operate redundant processors effectively," says Mitterbuchner.
 For example, I/O modules need to be operated on a POWERLINK or Profibus network.
 "Otherwise the differences between a project with and without redundancy are minimal."